Skip to content

 Music looping

 The music are designed to be played in loop.
 The loop points are defined in the LoopPoints TextAsset.
-As for how it is done, it involves a private method on MainManager called LoopMusic which is only called by FixedUpdate.
+As for how it is done, it involves a private method on MainManager called LoopMusic:

-As for how it accesses the musicloop element, it's done via lastmusic which is only set by ChangeMusic.
+As for how LoopMusic accesses the musicloop element, it's done via lastmusic which is only set by ChangeMusic.
 This allows to address the data by the Musics id that matches the one currently playing.

 • Title